tsmetana/enhancements/keps/sig-cli/NNNN-kubectl-adm-top-pvc/README.md

 This might be a good place to talk about core concepts and how they relate.
 -->

+The feature depends on the metric endpoints to be accessible by the user.
+That means the Prometheus metrics server should be configured and running and the user of the `kubectl` command has neceessary permissions to access the metrics.

 ### Risks and Mitigations

 <!--